Beverly Hills Cop III: Critical response

-Beverly Hills Cop III was criticized harshly and currently holds an 11% rating on Rotten Tomatoes based on 56 reviews.
-The critical consensus reads; "Despite being set at an amusement park, Beverly Hills Cop III forgets to have any fun as it churns out uninspired violence and witless gags, with an uncharacteristically lethargic Eddie Murphy not helping matters."
-Metacritic, which assigns a normalized score, rated it 16/100 based on 15 reviews, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Richard Natale of Variety called it "a return to form by Eddie Murphy" that "runs out of steam before the end".
 Caryn James of The New York Times wrote that the film is designed to be a foolproof and safe money-maker, but Murphy plays Foley too straight.
-Owen Gleiberman of Entertainment Weekly rated it D- and called Murphy's performance "joyless" and "depressing".
+Owen Gleiberman of Entertainment Weekly rated it D− and called Murphy's performance "joyless" and "depressing".

 Beverly Hills Cop III was nominated for two Golden Raspberry Awards, for Landis as Worst Director and the film as Worst Remake or Sequel.